AngelicaGaarcia1/osTicket-Installation/README.md

 </p>
 <p>

-•Now its time to install osTicket !
+•Now its time to install osTicket!

 •First, download osTicket-v1.15.8 zip.
 Now open downloads and select the osTicket folder.
 Inside this folder you want locate the upload folder and we want to drag that into c:\inetpub/wwwroot.

-All this means is open your c drive [Windows (C)] in another window then select inetpub, and click on the wwwroot folder.
-Now drag the upload folder into the wwwroot folder.
+•All this means is: open your c drive [Windows (C)] in another window -> select inetpub -> click on the wwwroot folder.

+•Now drag the upload located inside of the osTicket folder into the wwwroot folder.

 •Now rename the upload folder to osTicket.
 Go back to IIS (run as admin) and restart it again.